tiagottmoraes/CS-s-Data-Science-Example/README.md

-# Cornershop´s Data Science Test
+# CS´s Data Science Test

-Cornershop has operations in several cities and countries, delivering thousands of orders every day.
+CS has operations in several cities and countries, delivering thousands of orders every day.
 In order to deliver these orders on time we depend on good estimations of how much time the shopper needs to complete the order.

 In this technical test you will be creating a machine learning model to make these estimation.
 As we internally build our machine learning solutions using python, we ask you to do the same in this technical test.
 However you are free to use the libraries you are most comfortable with.